 Should you be concerned if your child with cerebral palsy is commando crawling?

-However, parents of children with CP should be aware of what commando crawling might imply.
+While it’s relatively common in infants, commando crawling might be a cause for concern amongst those with cerebral palsy.
+Parents of children with CP should be aware of what commando crawling might imply.
 For some, it is just a phase, but for others, it might be a sign of lower extremity impairment.

 This article will explain why children with cerebral palsy commando crawl and when it becomes problematic.